 I made a mental note to add it to our list of places to visit, though Helen and I would prefer to take the bicycles with us on the train, and ride through Holland’s quaint old villages.

 Like I said, last Sunday we went to the Achterhoek, and had a wonderful day.
 Not as far as I used to walk it is true, but it was altogether marvellous being back with the family.

 I added it, too, to my bucket list; the back corner.

 They started going without you?

 He nodded.
 After six months, I insisted.
 My wife and the kids got so moody weekends sitting around at home.
-But then I started putting on weight, and I would often drink half a dozen beers while they were away, and my doctor even had to put me on some anti depressants.
-That’s all gone now.
+But then I started putting on weight, and I would often drink half a dozen beers while they were away, and my doctor even had to put me on some anti-depressants.
+That is all gone now.

 He nodded.
-That’s why I came in the beginning, you remember.
+That is why I came in the beginning, you remember.
 My stool went black, and my doctor said I should stop the pills.

 ‘Give me a ball park figure.
 How much better would you say you are in comparison with a year ago?
 30%, 90%?’
 I always give a wide extreme so they can choose fairly.